TedHusted/awake/awake.md/awake.md

 “Nexus, why did you include the Pulse update in today’s briefing?”

-“The National Traffic Safety Board reported an incident with a self-driving car that involved one of the Pulse developers.
+Nexus: “The National Traffic Safety Board reported an incident with a self-driving car that involved one of the Pulse developers.
 The report caused me to cross-reference Pulse demographics, and usage increased significantly this week.
 I consulted Haven to review the Pulse member feedback which is peaking as the rollout progresses toward the east coast.”

 Martique turns back toward the group.
 “We’re at our timebox.
 Mitchell can you stay behind, along with Harper?
 The rest of you are free to leave … or stay, as you wish.”